Jewelry Protection

 Customers are becoming increasingly aware of the impact their consumer habits have on the environment.
-Unfortunately, the jewelry industry has one of the highest carbon footprints of any sector.
+Unfortunately, the fine jewelry industry has one of the highest carbon footprints of any sector.

 Mining ore and gemstones like diamonds for luxury jewelry has a devastating impact on the local ecosystem around the mines due to chemical leakage, loss of biodiversity, and land erosion.
 It also affects the planet due to greenhouse gas emissions and water and energy consumption.